ucd-csl/Scapade/README.md

 ### 2.2 - Tools <a name="tools"><a/>

-For comparison with the phoneme sequence spelling corrector, three spell checker tools were used.
+For comparison with the S-capade sequence spelling corrector, three spell checker tools were used.
 These are:

 * [PySpellChecker](https://pypi.org/project/pyspellchecker/) - an implementation of [Peter Norvig's](https://norvig.com/spell-correct.html) spelling corrector.
 * [SymSpell](https://github.com/wolfgarbe/SymSpell) - a symmetric delete spell checker built for speed.